USDA vs. FHA: Which Loan Is Better? | 2025

 Pro: Zero down payment required

-USDA loans require no down payment.
+When comparing USDA vs FHA, USDA loans stand out for their zero down payment requirement.
 You may finance up to 100% of the property value, which, sometimes, is above the home’s purchase price.
 In these cases, the buyer can finance closing costs.

 For example, say you make an offer on a home for $200,000.
 The lender’s official appraisal report states the home is worth $205,000.
 The buyer can open a USDA loan for the full value, as long as the excess funds are applied to closing costs such as the title report, loan origination fees, homeowner’s insurance, and prepaying property taxes and homeowner’s insurance.